mit-jp/EPPADashboard/README.md

 ```R
 install.packages('devtools')
 ```
-Next, install the GCAMdashboard
+Next, install the EPPAdashboard
 package:
 ```R
 devtools::install_github('cypressf/EPPADashboard', ref = "climate-outlook")
 ```
-This should install all of the required packages that the GCAM Dashboard needs to operate for you automatically.
+This should install all of the required packages that the EPPA Dashboard needs to operate for you automatically.

 ## Usage

-To run the EPPA Dashboard, from the R command console enter `GCAMdashboard::run()`.
+To run the EPPA Dashboard, from the R command console enter `EPPAdashboard::run()`.

 ### Uploading data